No Limit (1935 film): Plot

 George Shuttleworth (Formby) is a chimney sweep from Wigan who dreams of winning the Isle of Man TT.
 Unfortunately, George's attempts to secure a factory ride with the Rainbow Motorcycle Company are unsuccessful and consequently he resorts to entering his own machine the "Shuttleworth Snap", a motorcycle derived from an old Rainbow machine.
 Whilst running the engine of his machine, George inadvertently knocks the motorcycle off its stand and crashes into the fence of his next door neighbour, Mr Hardacre, who goads George about his dream of winning the T.T.

 Undeterred, George asks his mother if she could lend him £5 so he can make his way to the Isle of Man in order to compete at the races.
 Although unable to give him the £5 directly, George's mother endeavours to take the money from his Grandpa's savings which he keeps concealed in the lining of the settee.
 With money 'borrowed' from his grandfather, George make his way by train to Liverpool and embarks on the steamer for Douglas.

-As he prepares to embark, George's attention is drawn to the arrival of better known T.T. competitors – such as Bert Tyldesley – who embarks onto the steamer with the secretary of boss of the Rainbow Motorcycle Company, Florrey Dibney (Florence Desmond).
+As he prepares to embark, George's attention is drawn to the arrival of better known T.T. competitors – such as Bert Tyldesley – who embarks onto the steamer with the secretary of boss of the Rainbow Motorcycle Company, Florrie Dibney (Florence Desmond).
 George attempts to be included in a photograph with Tyldesley and another T.T. rider -Norton-, but as they assemble for the photograph, George observes a stray cargo crate heading towards them.
 In order to save Florrie from being struck by the crate, George pushes her out of the way and consequently knocks her hat over the side of the ship.

 More concerned at the loss of her hat than the danger posed by the cargo crate, Florrie takes George to task, and he resolves to climb down the side of the ship to retrieve the hat.
 As George begins to descend the side of the ship on a rope, the order is given to cast off and the deck hands begin to haul in the rope just as George reaches the ship's side belting.
 Holding onto the very end of the rope, it is suddenly hauled up and George falls into the water.

 Evading the rivals who have paid him not to compete, George makes it to the start with seconds to spare.
 He rides like fury, and most of his rival riders are knocked out by crashes or blown engines.
 With yards to go, his bike conks out and he pushes it over the line to win; a split-second ahead of his fellow rider.

-So he not only succeeds in winning the race, but gets the girl as well.
+He also ends up with Florrie.